MaTestLab > ASTM Methods > ASTM D149, IEC 60243 Dielectric Breakdown Voltage and Dielectric Strength of Solid Electrical Insulating Materials

 Specimen dimensions

-The general sample size for ASTM D149 is a 4-inch plaque.
-The thickness preferred is 0.8 to 3.2 mm.
+The general sample size is a 4-inch plaque.
+The thickness range is 0.8 to 3.2 mm.

 Specimen preparation